EllaBrands/stanDev/Testing-Stan-using-Gnu-Make-and-Python.md

 The Stan repository contains functional and unit tests under the directory `src/test`.
-There is a makefile for Gnu make that runs these targets, `makefile` and a helper Python script `runTests.py` which calls this makefile to build and run the targets.
+There is a makefile for Gnu make that runs these targets, `makefile`, and a helper Python script, `runTests.py`, which calls this makefile to build and run the targets.

 1. Prerequisite tools and settings.
 2. How to run tests via script `runTests.py`.
+3. How to run a single model integration test.

 ### 1. Prerequisite tools and settings.